Warfare in the ancient Iberian Peninsula: Strategy and tactics

-It was also praised the way in which Hispanic warriors combined and transitioned between cavalry and infantry.
+Authors also praised the way in which Hispanic warriors combined and transitioned between cavalry and infantry.
 The cavalry tactics referred above, where horsemen would become footsoldiers and vice versa when needed, exemplified this ability.
 Another tactic favored in Hispania saw riders carrying a second warrior on their horses, who they would deploy to form contingents of footsoldiers before extracting them from the battlefield the same way.
 Roman armies also adopted cavalry tactics used by Cantabrian warriors, among them circulus cantabricus and cantabricus impetus.

 Hispanic warriors would also use local fauna in warfare.
 There are records of Oretani chieftain Orissus using bulls or oxen with burning horns to scare Hamilcar Barca's war elephants, as well as oral tradition of natives freeing wild bulls and wolves in Roman camps in order to create chaos.
 At an individual level, it was essentially unanimous in the Iberian Peninsula to prefer death before captivity, disarmament and slavery.
 As a last resource, warriors would carry a phial containing poison extracted from either hemlock or ranunculus, which they would use to commit suicide if captured.
-The second poison had also a psychological effect on their enemies, as the user would suffer a postmortem contraction of the facial muscles (sardonicism) and would make it look like the dead warrior was supernaturally laughing at them.
+The second poison had also a psychological effect on their enemies, as the user would suffer a postmortem contraction of the facial muscles (sardonicism) and would make it look like the dead warrior was laughing at them.
 Through less exotic means, it was also common seeking death by attacking their captors, or killing each other while imprisoned.